INRIM/BBRMon/README.md

 Pizzocaro, Bregolin, Barbieri,  Rauf,  Levi, & Calonico, [Absolute frequency measurement of the 1S0-3P0 transition of 171Yb with a link to international atomic time](http://doi.org/10.1088/1681-7575/ab50e8), Metrologia **57**, 035007 (2020)

+## Acknowledgments
+We acknowledge funding from the European Metrology Program for Innovation and Research (EMPIR) project 18SIB05 ROCIT.
+The EMPIR initiative is cofunded by the European Union’s Horizon 2020 research and innovation programme and the EMPIR Participating States.

 ## License

 [MIT](https://opensource.org/licenses/MIT)